yeahgo/Are-you-hungry-team-13/README.md

  * Our final dataframe has about 2500 NYC restaurants.

 **Recommendation Engine**:
-The recommendation engnine enables users to input features that indicate their preferences.Our machine can output top 5 restaurants with highest yelp rating from as our recommendation for the user.
+The recommendation engine enables users to input features that indicate their preferences.
+Our engine can output top 5 restaurants with highest yelp rating and best hygience score from the database as our recommendation for the user.
 * User input features:
 1. Restaurant name keyword
 2. Cuisine type